bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### `useTrack()`

-`useTrack()` lets you send custom events to Bucket.
+`useTrack()` lets you send custom events to Reflag.
 Use this whenever a user _uses_ a feature.
-Create [features](https://docs.reflag.com/introduction/concepts/feature) in Bucket based off of these events to analyze feature usage.
+Create [features](https://docs.reflag.com/introduction/concepts/feature) in Reflag based off of these events to analyze feature usage.
-Returns a function to send custom events to Bucket.
+Returns a function to send custom events to Reflag.
 Use this whenever a user _uses_ a feature.
-These events can be used to analyze feature usage and create new features in Bucket.
+These events can be used to analyze feature usage and create new features in Reflag.

 ```tsx
 import { useTrack } from "@reflag/react-sdk";